What’s the difference between the All-Clad HA1 and All-Clad Essentials collections? Is HA1 worth the higher price?

 Since all non-stick cookware will eventually need replacement, choosing the more cost-effective Essentials makes practical sense.

-Compare prices and read more reviews on All-Clad.com (HA1, Essentials) and Amazon (HA1, Essentials).
+Compare prices and read more reviews on All-Clad.com (HA1, Essentials – use code PRUDENT15 at checkout on All-Clad.com for 15% off.) and Amazon (HA1, Essentials).

 Comparison Chart